Can You Edit a WordPress Website After Publishing? How to Edit Pages Before and After Publication

 • For text, simply type directly into a text block (Gutenberg) or the editor area (Classic).

-• Utilize formatting options like headings, lists, and text alignment for better content structure and readability.
+• Use formatting options like headings, lists, and text alignment for better content structure and readability.

 • Add images by using the ‘Image’ block in Gutenberg or the ‘Add Media’ button in the Classic editor.

-• You can adjust image size, and alignment, and add captions directly within the editor.
+• You can adjust image size and alignment and add captions directly within the editor.
+The settings sidebar provides controls for adjusting image attributes like style, dimensions, and other customization options.

-• Each block in Gutenberg comes with its own set of options and settings, which you can access by clicking on the block.
+• Each block in Gutenberg comes with its own options and settings, which you can access by clicking on the block.

-• Look for settings like color, typography, and spacing to customize each block to your liking.
+• Look for options for color, typography, and spacing to customize each block to your liking.

-• Utilize advanced block features like columns for layouts, buttons for calls to action, and embed blocks for adding external content like videos and social media posts.
+• Use advanced block features like columns for layouts, buttons for calls to action, and embed blocks for adding external content like videos and social media posts.

 Previewing Changes Before They Go Live

-• Before publishing, use the ‘Preview’ button in both Gutenberg and Classic editors to see how your page will look live.
+• Before posting, use the ‘Preview’ button in both the Gutenberg and Classic editors to see how your page will look live.

 • This feature allows you to view the page from different device perspectives, like desktop, tablet, or mobile, ensuring responsive design.

-• If you notice any issues or areas for improvement in the preview, go back and make the necessary adjustments in the editor.
+• If you see any issues or areas for improvement in the preview, go back and make the necessary adjustments in the editor.

-• Continue previewing and editing until you are satisfied with the result.
+• Continue previewing and editing until you’re satisfied with the result.

 Recommended: How to Change WordPress site URL

-WordPress offers a variety of page templates and layout options to suit different content types and design preferences, streamlining the design process and ensuring website consistency.
+WordPress has page templates and layout options for various content types and design preferences to simplify the design process and ensure website consistency.

 Finding and Applying Templates: